 In keeping with NIOSH and OSHA guidance on inclusion of sampler wall deposits in an analysis, SGS Galson has adopted a practice of wiping cassette walls where possible.
 The wipe is included with the sample filter through the preparation and analytical process.
 This may occasionally cause a discrepancy between certain analytical results and their corresponding gravimetric result (which represents the filter particulate only).
 For more information on Sample Wall Deposits see NIOSH Manual of Analytical Methods: Sampler Wall Deposits as well as various individual OSHA methods.

-One blank should be submitted for each type of analysis requested in a given batch of samples, even if the batch consists of only one sample.
-If a blank is not submitted, we will add one upon receipt of your samples.
-Should you prefer that we not add a blank, please make note of this on your Chain of Custody form.
-Blank samples will be charged at the normal sample rate.
-See our Sampling & Analysis Guide and fee schedule for analytes requiring additional blanks.
+In accordance with published sampling and analytical methods, field blanks should be submitted for each type of analysis requested in a given batch of samples, even if the batch consists of only one sample.
+Field blanks are prepared and analyzed along with field samples, and are not to be held for potential future analysis based on the results of field samples.
+Field blanks will be charged at the normal sample rate.
+See our Sampling & Analysis Guide and fee schedule.

 Desorption efficiency (DE) varies with the lot of sorbent, concentration level, and with the number and types of compounds co-absorbed.
 Extra sampling tubes should be submitted with samples for the most accurate determination of DE.
 If tubes are not submitted, DE corrections will be based on existing labouratory data.
 Non-routine compound DE determinations will be performed as needed, and will be charged at the normal analyte fee.

 For industrial hygiene analyses, we follow the current NIOSH Manual of Analytical Methods, OSHA Analytical Methods Manual, and other state or federal procedures.
 In addition we offer analytical method development services for proprietary compounds and other non-routine analytes.